-over time reflecting technological progress in the agricultural sector (see (Popp et al., 2014) for examples).
-In these models, the supply of bioenergy (including BECCS) depends on the price and yield of bioenergy, the policy environment (e.g., any taxes or subsidizes affecting bioenergy profits), as well the demand for land for other purposes.
-Dominant bioenergy feedstocks assumed in IAMs are woody and grassy energy crops (2nd generation biomass) in addition to residues.
+The IAMs used in the land-use assessment in this chapter are based on the SSPs (Popp et al., 2017; Riahi et al., 2017) and all include an explicit land model.
+These land models calculate the supply of food, feed, fibre, forestry, and bioenergy products (see also Chapter 2, Box 2.1).
+The supply depends on the amount of land allocated to the particular good, as well as the yield for the good.
+Different IAMs have different means of calculating land allocation and different assumptions about yield, which is typically assumed to increase over time, reflecting technological progress in the agricultural sector (see Popp et al., 2014 for examples).
+In these models, the supply of bioenergy (including BECCS) depends on the price and yield of bioenergy, the policy environment (e.g., any taxes or subsidies affecting bioenergy profits), and the demand for land for other purposes.
+Dominant bioenergy feedstocks assumed in IAMs are woody and grassy energy crops (second-generation biomass) in addition to residues.
 Some models implement a "food first" approach, where food demands are met before any land is allocated to bioenergy.
 Other models use an economic land allocation approach, where bioenergy competes with other land uses depending on profitability.
-Competition between land uses depend strongly on socio-economic drivers such as population growth and food demand, and are typically varied across scenarios.
+Competition between land uses depends strongly on socio-economic drivers such as population growth and food demand, and are typically varied across scenarios.
 When comparing global bioenergy yields from IAMs with the bottom-up literature, care must be taken that assumptions are comparable.
 An in-depth assessment of the land-use components of IAMs is outside the scope of this Special Report.

 In all IAMs that include a land model, the land-use change emissions associated with these changes in land allocation are explicitly calculated.
-Most IAMs use an accounting approach to calculating land use change emissions, similar to Houghton (Houghton et al., 2012).
-These models calculate the difference in carbon content of land due to the conversion from one type to another, and then allocate that difference across time in some manner.
+Most IAMs use an accounting approach to calculating land-use change emissions, similar to Houghton et al. (2012).
+These models calculate the difference in carbon content of land due to the conversion from one type to another and then allocate that difference across time in some manner.
 For example, increases in forest cover will increase terrestrial carbon stock, but that increase may take decades to accumulate.
 If forestland is converted to bioenergy, however, those emissions will enter the atmosphere more quickly.

 IAMs often account for carbon flows and trade flows related to bioenergy separately.
 That is, IAMs may treat bioenergy as "carbon neutral" in the energy system, in that the carbon price does not affect the cost of bioenergy.
-However, these models will account for any land-use change emissions associated with the land conversions needed to produce bioenergy.
-Additionally, some models will separately track the carbon uptake from growing bioenergy and the emissions from combusting bioenergy (assuming it is not combined with CCS).
+However, these models will account for any landuse change emissions associated with the land conversions needed to produce bioenergy.
+Additionally, some models will separately track